dvargas92495/aws-sdk-plus/README.md

+# DEPRECATED

+This package has been deprecated and methods have migrated over to my personal component library - https://www.npmjs.com/package/@dvargas92495/app

 # aws-sdk-plus

 AWS SDK is a second layer package built on top of [aws-sdk](https://www.npmjs.com/package/aws-sdk).
 It exposes several common helper functions to make the sdk easier to use.
 The package exports each method as it's own module in a function-per-file style.